The Alchemist Team

 Neighborhood Empowerment

-Alejandro joins Alchemist to offer wider and nutritional food access to vulnerable families in Sacramento through the Community Food Connections (CFC) program.
+Alejandro helps Alchemist to offer robust and nutritious food access to vulnerable families in Sacramento through the Community Food Connections (CFC) program.
 He is passionate about community development towards food sovereignty, environmental conservation and supporting small and mid size farmers.

 After several years of experience in business in the private sector, Alejandro decided to follow his passion by completing an Urban Agroecology academic program in the Bay Area, leading projects that invited students and faculty to enjoy and respect nature, enhancing the compost system at the student farm to strengthen the offer of nutritional food for the community and to green the waste management practices on campus.